Boston University vs. Holy Cross Predictions & Picks - Women's Patriot Tournament Championship

 Boston University Performance Insights

-- The Terriers have a +366 scoring differential, topping opponents by 11.8 points per game.
-They're putting up 69.2 points per game to rank 104th in college basketball and are allowing 57.4 per contest to rank 30th in college basketball.
+- The Terriers' +366 scoring differential (outscoring opponents by 11.8 points per game) is a result of scoring 69.2 points per game (104th in college basketball) while giving up 57.4 per outing (30th in college basketball).

-- Boston University is posting 71.1 points per game this year in conference contests, which is 1.9 more points per game than its season average (69.2).
+- Boston University is posting 71.1 points per game this season in conference contests, which is 1.9 more points per game than its season average (69.2).

-- The Terriers are averaging 74.8 points per game when playing at home.
-In away games, they are averaging 63.3 points per contest.
+- The Terriers are posting 74.8 points per game at home.
+In road games, they are averaging 63.3 points per contest.

-- Defensively Boston University has played worse at home this season, ceding 58.8 points per game, compared to 55.9 in road games.
+- Boston University allows 58.8 points per game in home games, compared to 55.9 in road games.

-- The Terriers have seen an uptick in scoring lately, racking up 73.2 points per game in their last 10 contests, four points more than the 69.2 they've scored this season.
+- On the offensive side of the ball, the Terriers have increased their production slightly over their last 10 games, scoring 73.2 points per contest over that stretch as opposed to the 69.2 they've put up over the course of this year.

 © 2023 Data Skrive.
 All rights reserved.